 Setting up a sports club

 There are certain legal requirements that must be met when setting up a sports club.
 Sports clubs and associations have to comply with the regulations set out by sports governing bodies.
-Check out our legal guide to learn about the 5 legal requirements when setting up a sports club.
+Check out our article to learn about the 5 legal requirements when setting up a sports club.

 Why do I need a Sports Lawyer?

 A sports lawyer can help with all your sports-related legal matters and ensure you and your sports club are compliant.
 Without proper legal guidance, it can be difficult to understand your legal rights and responsibilities.
 Our sports lawyers provide expert legal advice on any sports-related legal matter.
 They will also equip you with the right legal documents for your needs.
-Your lawyer will be able to cover everything from commercial contracts to incorporation, and draft tailor-made policies and addressing any of your legal concerns.
+Your lawyer will be able to cover everything from commercial contracts to incorporation, and draft tailor-made policies to address any of your legal concerns.